 In addition, some MBA programs offer students the ability to select specific concentrations within their program.
 This allows you to customize your MBA program to better match your interests and career goals.
 MBA concentration options with Herzing University include:

 An MBA can help you obtain higher-level positions, such as manager, director, or executive, and can also help increase your earning potential.
 Depending on factors such as concentration focus, experience, industry, and geographical location, your earning potential may be even greater.

 What is a Master of Science (MS) degree?

-A Master of Science (MS) degree is very specialized and allows students to focus entirely on one particular subject area, while an MBA with that concentration may only feature a few classes.
+A Master of Science (MS) degree, such as a Master of Science in Healthcare Administration or Master of Social Work, is very specialized and allows students to focus entirely on one particular subject area, while an MBA with that concentration may only feature a few classes.
 MS degrees often focus more on theory and applied science.